Difficulty

 Test the Circuit Breaker

 A breaker itself isn’t made to be repaired, but it can be replaced.
-If it feels hot, shows evidence of scorching or smells burnt, it needs a replacement.
+Any signs of a faulty unit probably indicate the need for changing a circuit breaker.

-A bad circuit breaker might not show evidence that it isn’t working properly.
+On the other hand, a bad circuit breaker might not show any evidence it isn’t working properly.
 You can use a multimeter voltage tester to check continuity of a breaker which will tell you if it is opening or closing properly.
-Even if it does pass a continuity test, it still may be weak and ready to be replaced.
+Even if it does pass a continuity test, it still may be weak and ready for a new one to be installed.

 - Turn off the main circuit breaker that controls the entire panel.